 For many, getting a divorce is a difficult process.
-Not only do most people suffer through the emotional stress of a relationship breakdown, there are also many other things to deal with such as legal and financial paperwork and, if children are involved, custody and parental arrangements.
+Not only do most people suffer through the emotional stress of a relationship breakdown, there are also many other things to deal with such as legal and financial paperwork.
+If you have children there are additional considerations that need to be made for custody and parental arrangements.

-We generally find that people are concerned and unsure of what to expect and to make plans about their financial future they need to know how the separation will affect them financially.
-Our family lawyers can walk you through the process and what you need to consider and factors you need to take into account to have the most successful outcome for you and your family.
+We generally find that those who are separating or divorcing are concerned and unsure of what to expect and how to make plans for their financial future of their family.
+Our family lawyers understand the desire for this certainty about how the separation will affect their parenting and finances.
+Our lawyers can walk you through the process and what you need to consider and factors you need to take into account to have the most successful outcome for you and your family.

 There are three parts to the divorce process:

-A Divorce is an Application to the Court or Registrar to terminate the Marriage.
+To apply for a divorce in Australia you make an application to the Court or Registrar to terminate the Marriage.
 Some people refer to a divorce as the entire process of separating and dividing assets, however, a divorce itself is quite separate to the division of property and children’s matters.

-You must have been separated for over 12 months and proper arrangements have been made for the welfare of any children to be granted a divorce.
-Quite often we will help you prepare the divorce as a part of property and children settlement matters.
+You must have been separated for 12 months and, if you have children, proper arrangements have been made for the welfare of those, before a court will grant a divorce.
+Quite often we will help you prepare and apply for the divorce as a part of property settlement and any matters involving the children.

-Divorce does not take into account the financial settlement so this must be sorted separately.
+Divorce does not take into account the financial or property settlement so this must be dealt with separately.

-To be able to move on and make financial decisions for your future many people want their property settlement and assets sorted quickly.
+To be able to move on and make financial decisions for your future many people want their property settlement with their assets and debts divided to be sorted quickly.